daver64/subzero/README.md

 # Open an existing file
 ./subzero filename.txt

+# Open multiple files
+./subzero file1.cpp file2.h

 # Basic editing workflow
 # 1. Use arrow keys or hjkl to navigate
 # 2. Press 'i' to enter insert mode
 # 3. Type your text
 # 4. Press ESC to return to normal mode
 # 5. Type ':w' to save, ':q' to quit
+# 6. Use ':ls' to see all open buffers
+# 7. Use ':b 2' to switch to buffer 2
 ```

 ## Architecture